 - Go to the Online Registration page.

-- Locate the webcast by the date of the event under the monthly headings.
+- Locate the webcast by the date of the event under the June 2019 monthly heading.

 - Select the "Register" link next to the webcast title.